iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

   ![](DAY1/day_1_lab1.png)

 ## Lab 3 : Max and Min number representations.
   A C program is implemented to  show the maximum and minimum sizes for RV64I.
-The program can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY1/unsignedHighest.c)
+The code can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY1/unsignedHighest.c)
   - Commands used are same as Lab 2

   **Output on console**